justloop/mongodb-transaction/README.md

     under the root folder of this project benchmark-{D8|D40}-{10|20|40}.log is the corresponding results for each benchmark

-    under the benchmark folder, we have the {benchmark start timestamp} folder, which contains the benchmark outputs for each client running
+    under the benchmark folder, we have the {benchmark start timestamp} folder, which contains the benchmark outputs for each client running (*.log).
+It also contains the numebr of transactions and average transaction throughput result (*.txt).

+8. Store the results (or the logs) in another folder if you want to save for the future use.

-8. Kill the mongodb process, start the mongodb process on three servers with replication.
+9. Kill the mongodb process, start the mongodb process on three servers with replication.

-9. Download and put mongodb-linux-x86_64-rhel70-3.2.9 under /temp directory of all three servers (ie: xcnd9, xcnd10, xcnd11), follow the folder structure of mongodb-linux-x86_64-rhel70-3.2.9 under current repo.
+10. Download and put mongodb-linux-x86_64-rhel70-3.2.9 under /temp directory of all three servers (ie: xcnd9, xcnd10, xcnd11), follow the folder structure of mongodb-linux-x86_64-rhel70-3.2.9 under current repo.
 Run sh start.sh to start the three node mongodb, make sure instances are correctly started and ready to accept any queries.

-10. Make sure the mongodb is correctly started and ready to accept queries
+11. Make sure the mongodb is correctly started and ready to accept queries

-11. Repeat 5 - 7 to get result of 3 replication benchmark, Note that for 5, run load.sh to load data with sharding
+12. Repeat 5 - 8 to get result of 3 replication benchmark, Note that for 5, run load.sh to load data with sharding